 When he initially received his diagnosis, Collingwood’s season had fallen apart and was about to end as 8 other lucky teams were set to play finals.
 We’d recently suffered a humiliating loss to Richmond which made me question every decision the club had made since 2011.
 The awareness of my father’s mortality, which strangely was something I had never really considered before, enabled me to have some perspective on the relative insignificance of another failed Collingwood season.
 But it also made me aware of how important Collingwood is to (most of) my family, as some Collingwood success would have been a welcome distraction.
 Thankfully, all has gone well thus far, and his return home last week marked somewhat of an end to a difficult period for my father and his extended family and friends.
 Just in time for football season.

 Over summer to fill the football void in my life I spent a lot of time watching old matches on Fox Footy, whose summer viewing was much better than previous off-seasons in which the home and away season was just repeated and repeated and repeated.
 I also read a great book that I received as a Christmas present, Time and Space by James Coventry, which I have written about previously.
 That book’s discussion of the 1970 Grand Final then lead me to Martin Flanagan’s treatise on the match.
 I searched for it online but found it was out of print, and I tweeted that it was my life’s mission to obtain a copy.
-I was surprised the next day when Martin sent me direct message letting me know he probably had a copy lying around.
+I was surprised the next day when Martin sent me a direct message letting me know had a copy lying around at his house.
 About a week later the book was in my hands.

 It is a book that all football fans should read, for it is one of the most important games ever played.
 I find it strange that it is rarely mentioned when people talk of the greatest Grand Finals of all time.
 It is as though people are incapable of compiling a list that includes Grand Finals before 1989.